 An introduction to the history of Latin America's colonial period, this course begins with an overview of the century before the first encounters between European and indigenous peoples in the New World, and traces major political and economic developments in the Americas and the Atlantic world that contributed to the shaping of specific social formations in South America, Mexico, and the Caribbean Basin from the 16th through the 18th centuries.
 The course will consider not only the establishment and evolution of dominant institutions such as the colonial state and church, but also racial and gender relations that characterized the colonial societies of Brazil and Spanish America.
-This counts toward the premodern and colonial/imperial requirement for the major and the premodern requirement for the minor.
+This course fulfills the premodern requirement for the major and minor.
 No prerequisite.
 Offered every other year.